hlfshell/facial_recognition/journal.md

 3. If the keypoints would be outside the image, scale the image to fit its current bounds.

 Onto the easy ones to warm up.

+---

+I ended up dropping the idea for the small scale random crop because, again, I didn't want to lose information that would determine the keypoint.

+All of the transformations came together really easily, save the rotation.
+I was able to figure it out by looking at the source code for the imutils `rotate_bound` function and adjusting it.

+With the transformations done, it's now time to focus my energy on fixing CUDA on my GPU-equipped desktop, write out an execution tester for trained models (given an image, apply and draw keypoints, etc), and improve the trainer.
+If I can get the GPU equipped computer, I'll probably test many configurations in a single script.